rn1n3r/rn1n3r.github.com/_posts/2020-01-27-who-coronavirus-report.md

 <p align="center">$p = 1-(1-p_{\text{international travel}})^{t_{\text{detection}}}$</p>

 Of course when I used this equation, the probability I got was essentially the same as the approximation used.
 Interestingly, it looks like this equation can be expanded using the Binomial Theorem, and with a quick Google I realized that the authors of the report used [a well-known approximation for estimating binomial probabilities](https://www.johndcook.com/blog/2009/06/25/probability-approximation/).
 Fair enough, although it would probably have been a good idea to explain the approximation or something.
-The way it's presented in the report makes it look like a definitive calculation and at the very least caused me great confusion :haha:.
+The way it's presented in the report makes it look like a definitive calculation and at the very least caused me great confusion :sweat_smile:.

+## Confidence Intervals

+The second thing that really confused me concerns the calculation of 95% confidence intervals for the estimated number of cases in Wuhan.
+In the Methods page, the authors write:

+>Confidence intervals can be calculated from the observation that the number of cases detected overseas, X, is binomially distributed as Bin(p,N), where p = probability any one case will be detected overseas, and N is the total number of cases.
+N is therefore a negative binomially distributed function of X. The results in Table 1 are maximum likelihood estimates obtained using this negative binomial likelihood function.
+We now report overall uncertainty as the range spanned by the 95% confidence intervals of the first three scenarios in Table 1.

     qnbinom